Oliver Friggieri

 Oliver Friggieri (27 March 1947 – 21 November 2020) was a Maltese poet, novelist, literary critic, and philosopher.
 He led the establishment of literary history and criticism in Maltese while teaching at the University of Malta, studying the works of Dun Karm, Rużar Briffa, and others.
 A prolific writer himself, Friggieri explored new genres to advocate the Maltese language, writing the libretti for the first oratorio and the first cantata in Maltese.
 His work aimed to promote the Maltese cultural identity, while not shying from criticism: one of his most famous novels, Fil-Parlament Ma Jikbrux Fjuri (No Flowers Grow in Parliament, 1986), attacked the tribalistic divisions of society caused by politics.
 From philosophy, he was mostly interested in epistemology and existentialism.

 Early life and education

 Friggieri was born in Floriana in 1947.
 He completed his secondary education at the Archbishop's Minor Seminary, and was in the Major Seminary until 1967.

 He entered the University of Malta in 1964, earning a Bachelor of Arts in Maltese, Italian and Philosophy (1968).
-He was the first recipient of a Masters degree in Maltese literature from the University of Malta (1975).
+He was the first recipient of a master's degree in Maltese literature from the University of Malta (1975).
 In 1978, he received a Doctorate in Maltese literature and Literary Criticism from the Catholic University of Milan, Italy.